 11. Is She Really Going Out With Him? by Sophie Cousens

-From awkward encounters to unexpected connections, Anna gamely begins to put herself out there, asking out waiters, the mailman, even her celebrity crush.
-But when a romantic connection appears where she least expected it, will she be brave enough to take another chance on love?
+Anna gamely takes on the challenge by asking out a number of men including a waiter, her mailman and her son’s friend’s dad but when a romantic connection appears where she least expected it, will she be brave enough to take another chance on love?

 12. The Lightning Bottles by Marissa Stapley